buananetpbun/buananetpbun.github.io/README.md

 ![image](https://github.com/buananetpbun/buananetpbun.github.io/assets/42666125/e14ac5c1-4438-4766-808b-9de42218ee81)

 ## <b>Term and Condition</b><br>
-Buananetpbun.github.io is open code in html form, but not for javascript because we have encrypted it and it is not completely open to be republished in general because buananetpbun.github.io has changed to a paid site at buananet.com, you are welcome to learn about it but may not imitate the appearance, redistribute it for free and resell it without the owner's permission.
+Buananetpbun.github.io is open code in css and html form, but not for javascript because we have encrypted it and it is not completely open to be republished in general because buananetpbun.github.io has changed to a paid site at buananet.com, you are welcome to learn about it but may not imitate the appearance, redistribute it for free and resell it without the owner's permission.